qheilmann/CommandAPI-docs/docs/en/utils/conversion.md

     permission: item.permission
 ```

-As you can see, it declares 3 commands: `/gmc`, `/gms` and `/i`.
+As you can see, it declares three commands: `/gmc`, `/gms` and `/i`.
 We can now begin writing your plugin that uses the CommandAPI converter.
 We will call this plugin "YourPlugin":

 :::tabs
 ===Java